-For full details of the regulations on what batteries you can and cannot take in checked and carry on luggage read my post – Can you take lithium batteries on a plane?
+For full details of the regulations on what batteries you can and cannot take in checked baggage and carry on baggage read my post – Can you take lithium batteries on a plane?

 You can always use the TSA’s AskTSA service on Twitter if you are unsure as this passenger did below:

 A mobile charger must be kept in your carry on bag and not be packed in your checked bag.